fxzjshm/simple-radio-telescope-backend/README.md

 This is a simple backend of radio telescope.
 It reads raw "baseband"/"intermediate frequency" voltage data and should be capable of coherent dedispersion, radio frequency interference mitigation and single pulse signal detection in real-time, with spectrum waterfall shown in GUI.

-Future plans include DPDK integration, search of disperse measurements, correction of antenna polarizations, pulsar folding backend, etc.
+Possible future plans include DPDK integration, search of disperse measurements, correction of antenna polarizations, pulsar folding backend, etc.

-Due to vendor neutrality and API complexity,
+Due to **vendor neutrality** and API complexity,
 [SYCL 2020](https://www.khronos.org/sycl/) from Khronos Group is chosen as target API.
-Although say so, currently only CPU (OpenMP, on amd64), ROCm and CUDA backends are tested, due to limited device types available.
+Although say so, currently only CPU (OpenMP, on amd64), ROCm and CUDA backends are tested, due to limited device types available; another backend is working-in-progress.
 Mainly used SYCL implementations are [hipSYCL](https://github.com/illuhad/hipSYCL) and [intel/llvm](https://github.com/intel/llvm/)

+> It is noticed that there has been a tendency to equate GPU with CUDA, especially in HPC and AI.
+> It must be emphasized that GPU != CUDA, there do exist other vendors that should not be neglected.

 This is only an undergraduate "research" project written by a newbie of radio astronomy, so many things are naively implemented.
 Corrections and suggestions are very appreciated!